 Medgold Resources Corp. (the "Company") is a public company incorporated and domiciled in British Columbia.
 The address of the Company's head office and principal place of business is 650 - 200 Burrard Street, Vancouver, BC, Canada V6C 3L6.
-The Company is engaged in the acquisition and exploration of resource properties in Europe.
+The Company is engaged in the acquisition and exploration of resource properties.

-These condensed interim consolidated financial statements of the Company as at June 30, 2021 and for the period then ended include the Company and its subsidiaries (Note 2).
+These condensed interim consolidated financial statements of the Company as at June 30, 2022 and for the period then ended include the Company and its subsidiaries (Note 2).

 These condensed interim consolidated financial statements have been prepared on a going concern basis, which assumes that the Company will be able to meet its obligations and continue its operations for its next fiscal year.
 Realization values may be substantially different from carrying values as shown and these condensed interim consolidated financial statements do not give effect to adjustments that would be necessary to the carrying values and classification of assets and liabilities should the Company be unable to continue as a going concern.
 Such adjustments could be material.
-At June 30, 2021, the Company had not yet achieved profitable operations, has accumulated losses of \$16,363,127 since its inception, and expects to incur further losses in the development of its business.
-For the period ended June 30, 2021, the Company incurred a net loss of \$575,402.
+At June 30, 2022, the Company had not yet achieved profitable operations, has accumulated losses of \$17,125,816 since its inception, and expects to incur further losses in the development of its business.
+For the period ended June 30, 2022, the Company incurred a net loss of \$360,544.
 The Company has been financed primarily through the issuance of equity instruments, but management cannot be certain it will continue to be able obtain such funding.
 All of these conditions may cast significant doubt about the Company's ability to continue as a going concern.
 The Company's ability to continue as a going concern is dependent upon its ability to generate future profitable operations and/or obtain the necessary financing to meet its obligations and repay its liabilities arising from normal business operations when they come due.
 Management is continuing to investigate opportunities to raise financing for the Company.

-At the time these condensed interim consolidated financial statements were prepared, the COVID-19 pandemic has caused significant disruptions to the global economy and increased volatility in the global financial markets.
-The extent to which COVID-19 may adversely impact the Company's business and financing opportunities will depend on future developments such as the geographic spread of the disease, the duration of the outbreak, travel restrictions and social distancing at the properties, business closures or business disruptions, and the effectiveness of actions taken in Canada, and other countries to contain and treat the disease.
+At the time these condensed interim consolidated financial statements were prepared, the COVID-19 pandemic continued to cause significant disruptions to the global economy and increased volatility in the global financial markets.
+While the COVID-19 pandemic has not significantly impacted the Company's operations during the current period, the extent to which COVID-19 may adversely impact the Company's business and financing opportunities going forward will depend on future developments such as the geographic spread of the disease, the duration of the outbreak, travel restrictions and social distancing at the properties, business closures or business disruptions, and the effectiveness of actions taken in Canada, and other countries to contain and treat the disease.